The European market potential for fresh blueberries

 Promotion and production continue to develop markets

-The blueberry industry and promotional organisations such as the International Blueberry Organization, Fruits from Chile and the U.S. Highbush Blueberry Council continue to promote blueberries to boost consumption.
+The blueberry industry and promotional organisations such as the International Blueberry Organization, Fruits from Chile and the U.S. Highbush Blueberry Council continue to promote blueberries worldwide to boost consumption.
 Subsequently, worldwide suppliers attempt to meet the growing demand by increasing their production capacity.
-This has resulted in many new production projects and plantings all over the world.
+This has resulted in many new production projects and plantings all over the world: from Ecuador to Tanzania, to Mozambique and Zimbabwe.
+The latter, for instance, aims to triple production by 2030.

 It is the dynamic of promotion and production that keep markets developing further.
 And although industry sources still see opportunities to continue developing the blueberry market, nobody knows how far this can be stretched.